 Ogg vs Quiche

 Ogg and Quiche are both serif typefaces sharing a display foundation.
-Where Ogg leans modern, editorial, Quiche brings didone, high contrast.
+Where Ogg leans modern, editorial, Quiche brings didone.
 Compare which suits your Editorial project.

 Design DNA